 CEO, HCC Global Corporation

 While in practice as a radiation oncologist, he began teaching biomedical engineering and has taught innovation and product development at major medical centers.
 He has been an adjunct Professor of Health Services Engineering at the Mayo Clinic College of Medicine and has had teaching appointments as an Instructor at the Harvard School of Public Health and as a Lecturer with the faculty of Harvard Medical School.
 He was a Harvard Advanced Leadership Initiative Fellow in 2009 and a Senior Fellow in 2010 and 2011.
 His work there led to the production of a series of global documentaries on the Discovery Channel.
 He has also been an adviser to a number of Stanford University programs.
 He has served as Editor-in-Chief of the global Journal of Patient Safety and has more than 100 works including peer-reviewed papers and multimedia productions.
 He has been ranked in the top 50 Most Influential Physician Executives by Modern Healthcare in multiple years and has served as a regular columnist for the Wall Street Journal program The Experts: Journal Reports.

 He founded HCC Corporation, a for-profit innovation incubator, and TMIT, a non-profit medical research organization in 1984.
 The companies work collaboratively by incubating innovation programs with an emphasis on evidence-based threat safety science focused on reducing patient and caregiver harm.
-CareUniversity, one such enterprise is a spin out company which delivers continuing education for consumers and caregivers focused on preventable risk reduction.
+CareUniversity, one such initiative is a technology platform which delivers continuing education for consumers and caregivers focused on preventable risk reduction.
 One CareU initiative is the Med Tac Global Program which targets emergency bystander care by training the public and first responders.
 Another is Global Threat Safety Solutions which has developed innovations to protect healthcare professionals and consumers.
 Past projects include those led for Google, Siemens, GE, Johnson & Johnson, Roche, Premier, and Cardinal Healthcare.

 HCC Global and TMIT Global